 We use a risk-based approach when selecting activities to be audited.
 This approach results in our audit effort being focused on operational areas having the greatest probability for needing improvement as identified through our preliminary review, hence limited audit effort is devoted to reviewing operational areas that appear relatively effective or efficient.
 By design, our limited audit resources are used to identify where and how improvements can be made and consequently our audit reports are prepared on an exception basis.
 To the extent practical, we add balance to our audit reports by presenting noteworthy accomplishments for exemplary achievements identified during our audit.

 Investigative audits take place as a result of a reported allegation of fraud, waste, or abuse involving State government officials, State employees, or entities receiving State money or other support.
-These audits are designed to detect and deter the misappropriation of public assets and to reduce future occurrences.
+These audits are designed to detect and deter the misappropriation of public assets.
 As such, these audits consist primarily of inquiries and the examination of selected financial records and other documentation, the scope of which is typically significantly less than that of financial or performance audits as defined by Government Auditing Standards.

 OAG financial and performance audits are performed in accordance with the following professional standards:

 Generally accepted auditing standards of the American Institute of Certified Public Accountants